Bad Bunny Paris 2026 at Paris La Défense Arena: Family Travel Guide for the Sold-Out Conejo Malo Show

 Footpatrol Paris in the 1er.
 The flagship of the Paris sneaker scene.
 Bad Bunny adidas drops when they exist, the limited Air Maxes, the Sambas, the lifestyle pieces.
 Staff actually know what they're doing.

 The Broken Arm in the 3e.
 Concept store - sneakers + designer + lifestyle + cafe.
-Your tween will leave with one item and feel transformed.
+Your teen will leave with one item and feel transformed.

 Citadium on Rue de Caumartin.
 The mid-tier streetwear department store.
 Three floors.
 Every brand you'd expect.